brunobmello25/persist-quickfix.nvim/README.md

 ### Extended Usage Examples

 Below is an example of how you can extend your Neovim configuration by creating user commands and key mappings.
-In this example, user commands `SaveQuickfix`, `LoadQuickfix`, and `DeleteQuickfix` are defined to streamline saving, loading, and deleting quickfix lists.
-Additionally, convenient keymaps are set for saving and loading.
+In this example, user commands `SaveQuickfix`, `LoadQuickfix`, and `DeleteQuickfix` are defined for saving, loading, and deleting quickfix lists.
+We also set keymaps for saving and loading.

 ```lua
 return {